vOptSolver/vOptGeneric.jl/README.md

 ## Installation

 ### Information
-- julia available on macOS, linux, windows for a local use or online on [JuliaBox](https://juliabox.com/) for a distant use
+- Julia is available on macOS, linux, windows for a local use or online on [JuliaBox](https://juliabox.com/) for a distant use
-- vOptSolver is free, open source under [GPL] licence, tested on macOS, linux/UBUNTU
+- vOptSolver is free, open source under [GPL] licence, tested with Julia 0.5 on macOS and linux-Ubuntu

 ### Install to do one time
 For a local use, a working version of: